2FA - FAQ for employees

 What if I have a new phone?

-If you need to set up 2FA on their new phone, your employer needs to reset 2FA for you.
+If you need to set up 2FA on your new phone, your employer may need to reset 2FA for you.
 You can then set up 2FA again the next time you log in to access your payslips.

 What if I don't get my 2FA text?